Deprivation of liberty of persons with disabilities

 The right to health

-In her latest report, the Special Rapporteur examines the challenges experienced by persons with disabilities in their interactions with health providers and services, and how those challenges hinder development at personal and societal levels.
+The Special Rapporteur examines the challenges experienced by persons with disabilities in their interactions with health providers and services, and how those challenges hinder development at personal and societal levels.

 Universal legal capacity, to ensure equal recognition of persons with disabilities before the law